TerminalsandCoffee/terraform-associate-study/00-Getting-Started/02-automating-aws-deployments-with-terraform.md

-# 05 - Automating AWS Deployments with Terraform
+# Automating AWS Deployments With Terraform

 ## Learning Objectives
 - Understand how to integrate Terraform with CI/CD pipelines.